History of Halifax, Nova Scotia: 18th century

+British settlement

-The community was originally inhabited by the Miꞌkmaq.
-The first European settlers to arrive in the future Halifax region were French, in the early 1600s, establishing the colony of Acadia.
-The British settled Halifax in 1749, which sparked Father Le Loutre's War.
-To guard against Miꞌkmaw, Acadian, and French attacks on the new Protestant settlements, British fortifications were erected in Halifax (Citadel Hill) (1749), Bedford (Fort Sackville) (1749), Dartmouth (1750), and Lawrencetown (1754).
-St. Margaret's Bay was first settled by French-speaking Foreign Protestants at French Village, Nova Scotia, who migrated from Lunenburg, Nova Scotia, during the American Revolution.
-All of these regions were amalgamated into the Halifax Regional Municipality (HRM) in 1996.
-While all of the regions of HRM developed separately over the last 250 years, their histories have also been intertwined.
+The British settled Halifax in 1749, which sparked a conflict known as Father Le Loutre's War.
+To guard against Miꞌkmaq, Acadian, and French attacks on the new Protestant settlements, British fortifications were erected in Halifax (Citadel Hill) (1749), Bedford (Fort Sackville) (1749), Dartmouth (1750), and Lawrencetown (1754).

-Despite the Conquest of Acadia in 1710, no serious attempts were made by Great Britain to colonize Nova Scotia, aside from its presence at Annapolis Royal and Canso.
-The peninsula was dominated by Catholic Acadians and Miꞌkmaw residents.
-The British founded Halifax in order to counter the influence of the Fortress of Louisbourg after returning the fortress to French control as part of the Treaty of Aix-la-Chapelle (1748).
+Despite their conquest of Acadia in 1710, the British made no serious attempt to colonize Nova Scotia, aside from keeping a presence at Annapolis Royal, the former French capital, and Canso.
+The peninsula was dominated by Catholic Acadians and Miꞌkmaq residents.
+The British founded Halifax in order to counter the influence of France's Fortress of Louisbourg at the mouth of the St. Lawrence River after returning the fortress to French control as part of the Treaty of Aix-la-Chapelle (1748).

-The Town of Halifax was founded by the Kingdom of Great Britain under the direction of the Board of Trade under the command of Governor Edward Cornwallis in 1749.
-The British founding of Halifax and the influx of British Protestant settlers led to Father Le Loutre's War.
+The British founded the Halifax under the direction of the Board of Trade under the command of Governor Edward Cornwallis in 1749.
+The founding of Halifax and the influx of British Protestant settlers led to Father Le Loutre's War.
 During the war, Miꞌkmaq and Acadians raided the capital region 13 times.

 The first European settlement in the community was an Acadian community at present-day Lawrencetown.
 These Acadians joined the Acadian Exodus when the British established themselves on Halifax Peninsula.
 The establishment of the Town of Halifax, named after the British Earl of Halifax, in 1749 led to the colonial capital being transferred from Annapolis Royal.